 Judaism states that guardian angels do exist and that each person has one assigned to him or her (Adam Clarke's Commentary).
-Jews also teach that each of the seventy peoples or nations mentioned in Genesis 10 (the "table of nations") had an angelic being assigned to them, with the archangel Michael assigned the task of protecting Israel (Jewish Encyclopedia article on angelology).
-The responsibilities of such protectors to guide the affairs of humans is considered so important in Jewish tradition that it is believed God will punish them BEFORE the sinning humans under their care (Cant.
+Jews also teach that each of the seventy peoples or nations mentioned in Genesis 10 (the "table of nations") had an angelic being assigned to them, with the archangel Michael assigned the task of protecting Israel (1906 Jewish Encyclopedia).
+The responsibilities of such angels to guide the affairs of humans is considered so important that it is believed God will punish them BEFORE the sinning humans under their care (Cant.
 R. viii.
 14; Mek., Beshallaḥ, Shirah, ii.).

 The term "guardian angels" cannot be found anywhere in the Old or New Testaments.
-The primary "proof text" used for this belief are Jesus' words in Matthew 18:10 (a parallel account in found in Mark 9:33 - 50).
-The context of the tenth verse is found at the beginning of the chapter, where Christ is asked an unusual question by his disciples.
+The primary "proof text" used for this belief are Jesus' words in Matthew 18:10 (see also Mark 9:33 - 50).
+The context of this text is that Jesus is being asked who is the greatest person in God's kingdom by his disciples (Matthew 18:1).

 Christ used a little child as a living illustration of the humility required for salvation.
 It is an attitude that must exist in those newly converted and deepened as they live their lives.
-He then continues to use children ("little ones") to symbolize true believers in him (especially new ones) when he warns them not to cause any of them to be "offended" (Matthew 18:6).
+He then continues to use children ("little ones") to symbolize new believers in him when he warns them not to cause any of them to be "offended" (Matthew 18:6).

-The primary responsibility of almost all righteous spirits (except, possibly, those specially dedicated to praising God) is to serve Christians who are to "inherit salvation" (Hebrews 1:14).
-Believers are watched over and protected by MANY righteous spirit beings, and not just one (Psalm 91:11 - 12), all of whom have direct access to the Father (see Revelation 5:11).
-Evidence proving guardian angels exist, and that God assigns one to every human upon his or her birth, is sorely lacking in Scripture.
+The primary responsibility of almost all righteous spirits is to serve Christians who are to "inherit salvation" (Hebrews 1:14).
+Believers are watched over and protected by MANY righteous spirit beings, and not just one (Psalm 91:11 - 12), all of whom have direct access to the Father (Revelation 5:11).
+Evidence proving guardian angels are assigned to every human is sorely lacking.